 In October 2014, Skinner filed a human rights complaint claiming discrimination in the provision of services based on physical and mental disability.

-The commission noted that the welfare plan was not intended to cover everything, or else it wouldn’t be financially sustainable.
-The purpose of it was to allow beneficiaries to receive coverage in the event of an unknown or unforeseen future illness or loss, but with limits to keep it running.
-The board of trustees was empowered to create the conditions and rules of eligibility to ensure the fund remained sustainable.
+The commission noted that the purpose of the welfare plan was to allow beneficiaries to receive coverage in the event of an unknown or unforeseen future illness or loss, but with limits to keep it running.
+The board of trustees was empowered to create the conditions and rules of eligibility to ensure the fund remained sustainable, the commission said.

-The commission also found that the plan specifically excluded over-the-counter medications that don’t require a prescription, but “since medical marijuana requires a prescription by law, this suggests that it does not fall within this particular exclusion.”
+The commission also found that the plan specifically excluded over-the-counter medications that don’t require a prescription, but “since medical marijuana requires a prescription by law, this suggested that it didn’t fall within this exclusion.”

-Skinner’s documentation showed that his doctor believed medical marijuana could help — as evidenced by the fact he prescribed it — and it was clear the drug improved his pain management and ability to function both physically and mentally.
+Skinner’s medical documentation showed that his doctor believed medical marijuana could help and it was clear the drug improved his pain management and ability to function both physically and mentally.
 By the time Skinner applied for coverage from the welfare plan, it was the only medication he was taking.
-This — along with the supporting opinions of Skinner’s treating physician and psychologist — definitively demonstrated that medical marijuana was medically necessary to treat Skinner’s ongoing physical and mental injuries, said the commission.
+This — along with the supporting opinions of Skinner’s treating physician and psychologist — demonstrated that medical marijuana was medically necessary to treat Skinner’s ongoing physical and mental injuries, said the commission.

-The commission also noted that the previous medications were not only less effective, but Skinner testified on the negative side effects they had.
-This further supported the argument that medical marijuana was medically necessary for Skinner to improve his physical and mental well-being.
+The commission also noted that the previous medications Skinner had taken not only were less effective, but Skinner testified they had negative side effects.
+This further supported the argument that medical marijuana was medically necessary to improve Skinner’s physical and mental well-being.

 The commission also found that the welfare plan’s board of trustees became aware of the differential impact on Skinner when he brought it to their attention with his second request for coverage and accommodation, with the accompanying medical documents.
 Once the board was aware, Skinner’s disability became at least a partial factor in its decision to continue refusing coverage.